-- The 97 SWCDs are continually involved in implementing the most upto-date conservation practices to maximize use of available resources while also protecting these essential environmental resources. - SWCDs provide needed information for urban and rural decision makers so that they can make wise choices that will protect people and property in the future - Through the various programs they administer and the technical assistance they provide, SWCD's encourage the protection, conservation and wise use of our natural resources to assure sustainability for future generations.
+- 97 SWCDs • The are continually involved implementing the most upto-date conservation practices to maximize use available resources while also protecting these essential environmental resources. - SWCDs provide needed information for urban and rural decision makers so that they can make wise choices that will protect people and property in the future - Through the various programs they administer and the technical assistance they provide, SWCD's encourage the protection, conservation and wise use of our natural resources to assure sustainability future generations.